CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 **o	Backdoor Attacks:** This paper evaluated the defense against six black box backdoor attacks, it showcases the robustness of DTINSPECTOR.
 ## 5.2	Adaptations and Changes for My Project:
-**o	Dataset Selection:** Given the computational constraints, I will focuse on CIFAR10 and GTSRB only.
+**o	Dataset Selection:** Given the computational constraints We will focuse on CIFAR10 and GTSRB only.
 These datasets are smaller and more manageable but they still provide a robust testing ground for backdoor defense mechanisms.

-**o	Model Simplification:** Since the original paper can use complex architectures, I will use simple versions of neural networks that require less computational power, they are equally effective for understanding and demonstrating defense mechanisms against backdoor attacks.
+**o	Model Simplification:** Since the original paper can use complex architectures we will use simple versions of neural networks that require less computational power.
+They are equally effective for understanding and demonstrating defense mechanisms against backdoor attacks.

-**o	Limited Attack Types:** Instead of six different backdoor attacks, I  will concentrate on two only.
+**o	Limited Attack Types:** Instead of six different backdoor attacks, we  will concentrate on two only.
 The BADNET and TROJANNN.
-These attacks are well documented and more easy to replicate for an undergraduate project, they allow a focused approach on testing and understanding the effectiveness of defense.
+These attacks are well documented and more easy to replicate.
+They allow a focused approach on testing and understanding the effectiveness of defense.
 ## 5.3 Experimental Validation:
-To validate the effectiveness of my implementation of DTINSPECTOR, I will follow a similar method to the original method but with the simplifications.
+To validate the effectiveness of my implementation of DTINSPECTOR we will follow a similar method to the original method but with the simplifications.
 This involve measuring the attack success rate (ASR) and comparing it to the accuracy of the model.